 1976(23rd of Shevat, 5736): Eighty-four year old German-born English historian Victor Ehrenberg, the brother of Hans Ehrenberg and the nephew of Victor Ehrenberg passed away in London.

-1977(6th of Shevat, 5737): Eighty five year old motion actor, agent and producer Edward Small passed away today.
+1977(6th of Shevat, 5737): Eighty five year old motion picture actor, agent and producer Edward Small passed away today.

 1978: Thirty-three year old David Pleat began managing Luton Town.